 The market value of CZC for the exchange of balancing capacity or sharing of reserves is defined as the additional total economic surplus in the balancing market resulting from the additional CZC allocated for the balancing capacity market.
 It is calculated based on consumer surplus (TSO) and on producer surplus (BSP) as well as on congestion income (transmission capacity owner) from BC exchange and sharing of reserves.

-The underlying data are upward and downward balancing capacity bids which have been submitted and accepted by the capacity procurement optimisation function pursuant to Article 33(3) of the EB Regulation.
-This function is part of the co-optimisation method and is described in more detail in chapter Error!
-Reference source not found..
+The underlying data are upward and downward balancing capacity bids which have been submitted and accepted by the CZCAOF for capacity procurement pursuant to Article 33(3) of the EB Regulation.

 Following Article 32(3) of the EB Regulation, the procurement of upward and downward balancing capacity for at least the frequency restoration reserves and the replacement reserves shall be carried out separately.